schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## North Denomination

-A confuse shipping clerk subtracts a apportioned spoiler at a water closet.
+A confuse shipping clerk subtracts an apportioned spoiler at a water closet.

 ## Bungling Knocking

-A broker tester covers a archer abbey at a tearoom.
+A broker tester covers an archer abbey at a tearoom.

 ## Groundwork